-Colorado Parks & Wildlife is responsible for managing, conserving and protecting wildlife.
+The Colorado Division of Wildlife is responsible for managing, conserving, and protecting wildlife.
 Your concerns are our concerns about wildlife as well.

-If you have an encounter with a lion or an attack occurs, please immediately contact your local CPW office, Monday through Friday, 8AM - 5PM, as listed below.
+If you have an encounter with a lion or an attack occurs, please immediately contact the Division of Wildlife, Monday thought Friday, 8AM - 5PM, as listed below.
 After hours, contact the Colorado State Patrol or your local Sheriff's Department.
-To report a sighting, please contact CPW during normal business hours.
+To report a sighting, please contact the Division during normal business hours.
 Your information is very valuable to us.